Volvo XC90 review - Interior, design and technology

 - 2Engines, performance and drivePowerful petrol, diesel and hybrid engines ensure the big Volvo XC90 isn’t short of get-up-and-go

 - 3MPG, CO2 and Running CostsMild-hybrid diesel tech offers good economy, but the XC90 T8 plug-in hybrid is the most efficient model in the range

 - 4Interior, design and technology - currently readingHandsome style masks a technical masterclass, as Volvo raises the bar for big SUV efficiency and safety

 - 5Practicality, comfort and boot spaceIn spite of its premium feel, practicality is the real strength of the Volvo XC90

-- 6Reliability and SafetyVolvo’s reputation looks safe thanks to a comprehensive technology package and solid warranty
+- 6Reliability and SafetyVolvo’s reputation looks safe thanks to the XC90's comprehensive technology package and solid warranty